This post may contain affiliate links. If you use these links to buy something we may earn a small commission. Thanks.

 Brushed nickel typically lasts up to 10 years before needing to be replaced, while satin nickel usually lasts longer.

 The downside to brushed nickel is that it can show tarnishing and corrosion over time.
 If you need a faucet that will last, then satin nickel or stainless steel may be better for you.
+There are definitely some ways to keep brushed nickel faucets from spotting.

 Ability to Hide Fingerprints and Watermarks